Jon8897/cybersecurity-portfolio/PROFESSIONAL_STATEMENT.md

 ---

 ## Values and Motivations
-- A strong desire to protect organizations and individuals from cyber threats
+- A strong desire to protect organisations and individuals from cyber threats
 - Proactive learning to stay ahead of cybercriminals and emerging threats
 - Commitment to ensuring compliance with cybersecurity laws and regulations